Satancito/PsIcuAndroid/README.md

 Supported ABIs: armeabi-v7a, arm64-v8a, x86, x86-64.

-At this moment only Windows(WSL) and Linux are compatible.
+Windows(WSL), Linux, MacOS are compatible.

 ## How to use - Examples
 `./X-BuildIcuAndroid.ps1`